Double pole $S$-matrix singularity in the continuum of $^7$Be: Introduction

 Nuclear physics provides a natural setting for studying resonance phenomena.
 Resonances are a hallmark of systems that combine discrete quantum states to the continuum of scattering states through decays, captures, and virtual excitations.
 Moreover, the nuclear domain covers an exceptionally wide range of resonance lifetimes and widths, from narrow near-threshold states to broad resonances.
 This diversity enables systematic studies of resonance formation, evolution, and mixing, as well as the transition from bound states to the continuum.
 Nuclear physics thus provides both the conceptual groundwork and the experimental observables needed to test and refine theoretical descriptions of resonances, including non-Hermitian approaches and open quantum system frameworks such as the shell model embedded in the continuum~\cite{OKOLOWICZ2003271} which has been used before to study EPs~\cite{PhysRevC.80.034619}.

 The Gamow shell model (GSM)~\cite{michel:in2p3-00331689, Michel2021} provides an open quantum system generalization of the standard shell model by incorporating, bound, resonant, and continuum single-particle states through a complex-energy Berggren basis, allowing to describe nuclear states in any regime of binding while preserving unitarity.
 It is thus a suitable tool for the study of exotic resonance phenomena such as EPs and to test their generic features and their specific effects on observables of particular interest in nuclear physics.
-The goal of this work is to exploit the properties the GSM to study the existence and effects of EPs in the spectrum of $^7\text{Be}$.